alphonse-lin/alphonse.github.io/chem689/syllabus.md

   3. **Notebooks (20%):** You will be issued a laboratory notebook.
 You should follow the the [CHEM 689 Lab Notebook Guidelines]({{site.url}}/chem689/notebooks) found on the course website.
 Electronic data (spectra, chromatograms, spreadsheets, etc.) should be sotred on the NEON server without exception.
 All data files and your notebook remain property of WCU and must be turned in by the end of the semester.

   4. **Final Report (35%):** Your final report is due the day before finals start at 23:59:59 via email.

-***INSERT INFO HERE***
+Please see Dr. Fischer's [writing tips]({{site.url}}/chem689/writing/writing) for guidelines.
+Specific requirements may vary based on your project and will be determined on a case-by-case basis.

 <a id="policies-course"/>

 # Course Policies

 **Communication:** Maintaining open communication is essential!
-Please communicate regularly with your instructor using email or Microsoft Teams.
+Please communicate regularly with your instructor using email or Microsoft Teams, email, and/or in person.
 Please check your email and Microsoft Teams regularly throughout the semester for messages from your instructor.

+**Attendance:** Your attendance will be monitored via your time logged in Microsoft Teams.
+You are expected to work at least 120 hours to satisfy the attendance requirements.
+For a 1-semester internship, this corresponds to  about 9 hours per week.
+Scheduling and duration will be negotiated and approved by the student, the student’s faculty advisor, and the internship supervisor.

-**Attendance:** Your attendance will be monitored by the time you log in Microsoft Teams.
-You are expected to spend 3 hours of time on coursework for each credit hour. ***If you experience any symptoms of COVID-19, cold, flu, or other contagious sickness please do NOT come to lab!
+***If you experience any symptoms of COVID-19, cold, flu, or other contagious sickness please do NOT come to lab!
 Likewise, do not attend if you have been in contact with someone who has tested positive for COVID-19 or is suspected to have COVID-19.
 Please maintain diligent communication with your instructor during these situations and appropriate accommodations will be made.***

 <!-- Attendance to all lecture periods is ***strongly encouraged***.
 There are no make-ups for in-class assignments, quizzes, exams, etc.   -->

 You should arrange *excused absences* with your instructor ***ahead of time***.
 An excused absence is any official University-sanctioned event, a contagious sickness, or medical issue that either presents a severe limitation to your ability to attend class or puts the health/safety of others in the class at risk.
-You are responsible for learning the topics covered during your absence.
+You are responsible for completing work missed during your absence.

 **Laboratory Safety:** Each student **must** complete research lab safety training each semester.
 This training will be completed in person.
 You will verify your training via an online survey no later than the end of the second week of classes.
 All safety procedures must be followed at all times.
 This includes wearing long pants, closed-toe shoes, safety glasses or goggles (depending on the work you're doing) and gloves (when necessary).
 Lab coats may be required when working with strong acids or bases.
 Any noxious or volatile chemicals must be used only in a fume hood.
 All waste must be disposed of properly; if you have any questions about waste disposal please ask your instructor or the Research Operations Manager.

+**Instrument Safety:** Students should not use instruments that they have not been trained on.
+If you are unsure how to complete a task on an instrument ask your instructor for clarification or training.
+It is better to do something late after asking for help than to do something wrong and damage an instrument.
+Students should keep the instruments they use and the space around clean and free of clutter.

 **Chemical Hygiene:** The instrumentation lab is a common area shared by many students and faculty.
 Students should leave their workspace clean at all times.
 Dirty glassware should be cleaned before leaving for the day, shaken dry, and immediately put away.
 All chemicals and samples must be clearly labeled at all times; the label should include the name of the compound, the user's initials, and the date.
 Samples should never be left in any instrument or autosampler, except when actively running.
 Weekly cleaning duties may be assigned as needed and failure to complete your assigned tasks will negatively impact your grade.

 **Laboratory Access:** The instrumentation lab is open from 8AM to 5PM daily.
 Students should arrange to complete their lab work during this time, and should not be in the lab after hours (except under special circumstances with prior arrangement).
-Aa key may be obtained from Ms. Diann Ferguson in the Chemistry Main Office; a $10 deposit is required.
+A key may be obtained from Ms. Diann Ferguson in the Chemistry Main Office; a $10 deposit is required.

 **Inclement Weather & Other Emergencies (including COVID19):** Please check the University website for campus closings during times of bad weather, local, state, or national emergencies, and/or pandemics.
 Your health and safety is a priority when traveling.
 Use common sense when attempting to get to campus and notify your instructor if you are unable to safely make it.
 Announcements will be made via e-mail and/or Microsoft Teams if class must be canceled when the University has not officially closed and/or if we are otherwise unable to meet in person.